sedostheatre/sedos.co.uk/README.md

 The website for [Sedos](https://www.sedos.co.uk), built using Statiq.

+## Dev environment setup

+### VSCode/Devcontainers/Codespaces

+Configuration files exist to automatically spin up a working dev environment, so the easiest option is to use those

+### Alternatives

+You'll need to have dotnet 6, and a recent version of nodejs installed.

-## Developing
+## Running

 To run locally:

 ```shell
 dotnet run preview
 ```

-You'll need to have dotnet 5, and a recent version of nodejs installed.

 ## Testing